php-etl/documentation/content/core-concept/satellite/_index.en.md

 #### Auth

-The `auth` option is optional and allows you to use packages that are protected by your server.
+The `auth` parameter is optional and allows you to use registries that are not public and accessed through an authentication.
-You will need to tell Composer how to authenticate to the server that hosts them.
+The parameter is the way for you to tell composer how to authenticate to the registry server.

 Each auth can have the following configuration fields:
 - `url`: the url of your repository
 - `token`: when you use a connection via token, you must use this field

-> Notice : Actually, the only way to identify to a repository is to use tokens.
+> Notice : Currently, the only way to identify to a repository is to use tokens.
+Support for other authentication methods is in our backlog.

 ```yaml
 version: '0.3'